chuckersjp/coreos-iso-maker/README.md

 `install_drive` - drive to install RHCOS on

-`ocp_version` 	- OCP version you are going for.
-Currently defaults to 4.3
+`ocp_version` 	- Full OCP version you are going for.
+4.4.3

 `iso_checksum`	- sha256 checksum of the ISO.
 Currently correct as of 2020-01-23 and OCP 4.3